 Once the judge dismisses a case following a stay of adjudication, the defendant may immediately petition the court to seal the Nevada criminal record in order to hide the arrest.
 Once this is done the defendant's background check will no longer show any record of the arrest or citation of the underlying charge.

-What's the difference between a stay of adjudication and a "submittal" in Las Vegas, NV?
+What's the difference between a stay of adjudication and a "submittal"?

 A submittal in Nevada works very similarly to a stay of adjudication: In both circumstances, the court delays judgment until after the defendant performs various court orders.
 If the defendant is successful, the judge will then dismiss the case without ever having entered a conviction.
 But there're two key differences: